Vietnam.vn - Nền tảng quảng bá Việt Nam

 NVCC

-Interns like Quoc plan to make banh chung, banh tet and other traditional dishes to celebrate Tet.
-Now, the army is no longer guarding the front door, no longer worried like in the early days of the conflict.
-Before October 12, 2023, Thuy Dung and a few other Vietnamese people lived in Sderot City.
-This is an area near the Gaza Strip, a high-risk area in the conflict between Hamas and Israel.
-Not long after, she had to move to Kiryat Malakhi City to ensure safety.
+Trainees like Quoc plan to make banh chung, banh tet, and other traditional dishes to celebrate Tet (Vietnamese New Year).
+Currently, the army is no longer guarding their homes, so they no longer feel the anxiety they felt in the early days of the conflict.
+Before October 12, 2023, Thuy Dung and a few other Vietnamese people lived in Sderot, an area near the Gaza Strip, a high-risk zone in the conflict between Hamas and Israel.
+Shortly after, she had to move to Kiryat Malakhi for safety.

 Người Việt ở Israel đón tết: Trầm lắng và đặt an toàn lên hàng đầu- Ảnh 6.